Uber and Waymo settle self-driving vehicles dispute

-Uber Technologies has agreed to settle a lawsuit with Alphabet’s Waymo over allegations that Uber stole and used intellectual property for self-driving vehicles.
+Uber Technologies has agreed to settle a lawsuit with Alphabet’s Waymo over allegations that the former stole and used intellectual property for self-driving vehicles.

-Under the agreement Uber has agreed not to use Waymo technology in its self-driving cars.
+Under the settlement, Uber has agreed not to use Waymo technology in its self-driving cars.

 ‘We do not believe that any trade secrets made their way from Waymo to Uber’